 All teachers are expected to write lesson plans.
-Lesson plans will be made available to the Chief Academic Officer and the Daily Lesson Plan will be visible in the file caddy outside each classroom for use during classroom observations.
+Lesson plans will be made available to the Assistant Principal and the Daily Lesson Plan will be submitted to the Google Classroom for Staff.

 There are several types of lesson plans that teachers must develop and follow: